macbeth-byui/cse310-course/docs/team.md

 3. Referring back to the list of planned requirements in Part 2 above, make a list of all the features.
 Include in your list features that you added that were not originally planned.

-### Section 3.2 - Miscellaneous
+### Section 3.2 - Retrospection

 1. Did all team members create a fork of the public GitHub repository to include in their own personal software portfolio?

 2. Spend at least 10 minutes as a team have a retrospection meeting (also called a lessons learned).
 Identify 3 things that went well and 3 things that did not go well.
-Scope your observations about the team and not about specific individuals.
+Scope your observations to be about the team and not about specific individuals.
 For the things that did not go well, identify how you can improve in future team projects.